NetworkVerification/Timepiece/artifact-readme.md

-As we claim in the paper, results should show timeouts occur quickly for the monolithic benchmarks (around k=8 or k=12), with the exception of the SpReach (r) benchmark, which is sufficiently simple to run to completion.
+As we claim in the paper, results should show timeouts occur quickly for the monolithic benchmarks (around k=8 or k=12), with the exception of the SpReach (reach) benchmark, which is sufficiently simple to run to completion.
 Times should be larger for Ap benchmarks over Sp benchmarks.

 We _cannot guarantee_ that the exact times reported in the paper will hold